belle2/basf2/validation/doc/index.rst

 (e.g. lower reconstruction efficiencies or slower runtime) and that they work as intended.

-To that end, the e.g. software package has a ``validation`` subdirectory that contains a number of simple steering files.
-The ``validation`` package collects these and runs them.
-The resulting output ``*.root`` files can then be compared across versions to spot degradations and other problems.
+To that end, the every software package has a ``validation`` subdirectory that contains a number of simple steering files.
+The ``validation`` package collects these steering files and runs them.
+The resulting output ``*.root`` files can then be compared across software versions ("revisions") to spot performance degradations and other problems.

-To aid this, the ``validation`` package contains a small webserver, that can also be run locally to show the comparison plots.
+To provide a simple user interface, the ``validation`` package contains a small webserver, that can also be run locally to show the comparison plots.

 The validation framework is also run centrally on a nightly basis.
 The results are shown at `https://validation.belle2.org/ <https://validation.belle2.org/>`_.

 Command line utilities